infinitered/reactotron/docs/tips.md

 In the Reactotron App, you can press `command+.` (mac) or  `ctrl+.` (windows/linux) to send a custom command.

-These commands can be using for things like:
+These commands can be useful for things like:

 * clearing async storage
 * triggering an api call